-^{} Napoleon's campaigns in Italy and Germany were aided by the lowest of the population, who acted as spies.
+\ Napoleon's campaigns in Italy and Germany were aided by the lowest

-+ The Russians had often made war 1000 miles from their seat of government, but when they conquered Astrakhan and the Crimea they carried their provisions, and even water, with them across the steppes in Southern Russia.
+The Russians had often made war 1000 miles from their seat of government, but when they conquered Astrakhan and the Crimea they carried their provisions, and even water, with them across the steppes in Southern Russia.
 De Maistre writes, "the French desert by fifties to Wittgenstein's camp, complaining above all of the want of shoes, a point particularly cared for in the Russian armies-and this in August."